Installing cPGuard on Enhance panel

 You can create an access token on you enhance control panel from Settings > Access Tokens > Create Token

 You can use the use the following command (after replacing the license key) to install cPGuard on a server having enhance

 cd /usr/local/src && rm -f cpguard_install.sh && curl -o cpguard_install.sh -L https://downloads.opsshield.com/cpguard/cpguard_install.sh && bash cpguard_install.sh LICENCE-KEY

 After installation of the dependency packages, cPGuard backend and agent services, you will be prompted to enter the webserver.
 We have premade scripts for collecting the website/domain informations from enhance.
 You can accept to use our script and then continue to provide enhance api access tokens

-Setup will continue to install cPGuard on the server and you can login to our app portal and configure the server
+Setup will continue to install cPGuard on the server and you can login to our app portal and configure the server after successful installation.

 (Installation without prompts)

 You can install cPGuard without prompts by providing the required values before hand in an ini file and add the path to the end of the installation command as an argument.
-You can refer this help document for infomation on creating the ini file.
+You can refer this help document for information on creating the ini file.